swarpatel/Waze-Project/README.md

 6. Did newer users have greater representation in this dataset than users with longer tenure?
 How do you know?

    *No. Users of all tenures, from brand new to around 10 years, were relatively evenly represented in the data.
 This is supported by the histogram for `n_days_after_onboarding`, which shows a uniform distribution for this variable.*

+### Case Study

+Your team is nearing the midpoint of their user churn project.
+So far, you’ve completed a project proposal, and used Python to explore and analyze Waze’s user data.
+You’ve also used Python to create data visualizations.
+The next step is to use statistical methods to analyze and interpret your data.

+You receive a new email from Sylvester Esperanza, your project manager.
+Sylvester tells your team about a new request from leadership: to analyze the relationship between mean amount of rides and device type.
+You also discover follow-up emails from three other team members: May Santner, Chidi Ga, and Harriet Hadzic.
+These emails discuss the details of the analysis.
+They would like a statistical analysis of ride data based on device type.
+In particular, leadership wants to know if there is a statistically significant difference in mean amount of rides between iPhone® users and Android™ users.
+A final email from Chidi includes your specific assignment: to conduct a two-sample hypothesis test (t-test) to analyze the difference in the mean amount of rides between iPhone users and Android users.